Background Screening 101: A Basic Guide to Understanding Pre-Employment Vetting

 Do dismissed cases show on background checks?

-Not all criminal proceedings end in a conviction or an acquittal.
-Here’s another important lesson in background checks 101: sometimes, you may see that a criminal charge on an individual’s background check has a status of “dismissed.”
-A case may receive a dismissal before it goes to a formal trial, or it may occur during the trial.
-A judge may issue a dismissal for many reasons, such as a finding of insufficient evidence to support the charges.
-A prosecutor may also dismiss the case if they uncover an error or do not believe they can take the case to a “guilty” verdict.
+A judge may issue a dismissal for many reasons, such as finding insufficient evidence to support the charges.
+A prosecutor may also dismiss the case if they uncover an error or do not believe they can take the case to a guilty verdict.

 Do expunged or sealed records show on background checks?

 A sealed record vanishes from public view and only remains accessible to law enforcement and court-authorized groups.
 Expungement removes the record from a candidate’s history as if it never existed.
 Both conditions affect the visibility of criminal records.
+If a candidate successfully petitions to have their criminal records sealed or expunged, those convictions should no longer appear on a third-party criminal record check report.

 Does your company employ candidates whose criminal histories make hiring or providing specific benefits challenging?
 At backgroundchecks.com, we designed a program called MyClearStart to place information on expungement in the hands of applicants.